molily/molily.de/_posts/2020-11-21-testing-angular.md

 Before examining the fields, we need to trigger the display of form errors.
 As described in [Form validation and errors](#form-validation-and-errors), error messages are shown when the field is *invalid* and either *touched* or *dirty*.

 Luckily, the empty, but required fields are already invalid.
-Entering text would make them *dirty*, but we want to test the opposite case.
+Entering text would make them *dirty* but also *valid*.

 <aside class="margin-note">Mark as touched</aside>